 Best skirt length for athletic build women (rectangle or straight shape)

 Athletic builds work well with miniskirts that highlight well-toned legs.
 If your calves are large, a longer fit-and-flare skirt with a hemline that falls just below the knee can make thick calves appear slimmer.
 Midi skirts that land at the thick of the calves make them look larger which works well if you have thin calves.

 Best skirt length for women with wide hips and thighs (pear or triangle shape)

-Wear hemlines that fall a couple of inches above or below the knee in order to balance the legs.
+Women's clothing fashion is all about finding the perfect design that fits your body type.
+To balance the legs, wear hemlines that fall a couple of inches above or below the knee.
 Your best option is an A-line skirt that is not too full.
 A miniskirt may help fuller legs appear elongated and slimmer.
 You can also add width to your top with horizontal stripes and bright colors while keeping the bottom half dressed in dark colors.

 Best skirt length for women with a wide mid-section (full waist or apple shape)

 Wide mid-section silhouettes should avoid miniskirts that draw attention to the mid-section.
 You want to elongate the appearance of your torso and draw attention away from the waist.
 Full length skirts look great but avoid thick belts around the midsection.
 Skirts with zippers on the side elongate the look too.
 If pleats are chosen, make sure they start below the stomach to avoid adding extra bulk to the mid-section.